 The Ragbirds' Halloween Masquerade with Rhyta Musik will be held tonight, Friday, October 30, at the Ark.
 Doors open at 7:30 pm, show starts at 8 pm.
 Tickets are $20 and can be purchased online in advance until 3pm or at the Ark Box office.

-Sara Wedell is a Production Librarian at the Ann Arbor District Library.
+Elizabeth Pearce is a Library Technician at the Ann Arbor District Library.

 Jay Lapp & Kyle Rhodes will begin their set at Old Town at 8:00 pm this Sunday, October 25.
 Old Town features live music every Sunday, from artists of all types, as well as live jazz music on Tuesday evenings.
 You can find out more about upcoming shows and performers here.

 The October 21 University Musical Society performance by Abdullah Ibrahim & Ekaya at the Michigan Theater in Ann Arbor is a unique opportunity to hear voices of South Africa through this legendary jazz piano master and his extraordinary young group.

 Whether you know the sounds of Soweto from Hugh Masakela’s horn, Miriam Makeba’s “Click Song”, the high harmonies of the Mahotella Queens, or the bell-shuffle-sweep of Ladysmith Black Mambazo’s joyous a cappella songs, Ibrahim sifts and swaps all of it!
 The soaring horns of Ekaya behind Ibrahim’s hymn-like chording and glistening vamps will take you places that only great music can go.
 Take this chance to hear why the great Duke Ellington launched this big talent with a 1963 Paris recording, and why Abdullah Ibrahim still delights audiences around the world 52 years later, at age 81.